miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 ## Level 1 - Introduction to the Electronics Path
 ### Lecture
-We know you are eager to develop your own flight computer right away.
+We know you are eager to develop your flight computer right away.
 However, we have to get you set up with the fundamentals first.
-Trust me, I have been there, designing my first flight computer without caring about the fundamentals, and well I can tell you that my first designs didn't work out as planed.
+Trust me, I have been there, designing my first flight computer without caring about the fundamentals, and well I can tell you that my first designs didn't work out as planned.

-For you to get the best understanding of circuit design possible, we have to start all the way at the beginning.
-We will start within the atom and take a look on an even smaller unit - the electron.
-Then, we will zoom out and take a look on how atoms bond with each other.
-We will learn about the force that acts between them, will describe what an electric charge is, and look at the concept of electric fields.
-Further, we will learn about conductivity, electric current, electric potential and the concept of the electric current.
+For you to get the best understanding of circuit design possible, we have to start at the beginning.
+We will start within the atom and take a look at an even smaller unit - the electron.
+Then, we will zoom out and take a look at how atoms bond with each other.
+We will learn about the force that acts between them, describe what an electric charge is, and look at the concept of electric fields.
+Further, we will learn about conductivity, electric current, and electric potential difference or voltage.

-You may wonder why we would want to understand all these theoretical concept first?
+You may wonder why we would want to understand all these theoretical concepts first.
-Well, almost every electric circuit on Earth uses a combination of the following components, of which you might already have seen some.
+Well, almost every circuit uses a combination of the following components, of which you might already have seen some.
 (Video of the components)
 To understand any one of them, you have to be familiar with their underlying concepts.
 This one, for example, is called a resistor.
 To understand it, you have to know about electric current, voltage, and ohms law.
 If you use a set of multiple resistors, you will have to learn about Kirchhoff's laws.
 Then here we have a capacitor.
 To understand it you additionally will need to know about electric charge.
 Finally, to understand a diode and a transistor we will have to understand how p-n junctions function.

+Within the first section of this electronics course, we will cover the theoretical fundamentals as well as the basic electronics components.
+In the second section, we will learn how to arrange those components to create functional circuits of which we can devise our flight computer.
+In the third section, we will dive into PCB design using the PCB design software Easy Eda.
+At the end, you will create your extension module for the Stack flight computer, and you will be able to self-develop flight computers.

 All may sound terrifying to you at the beginning.
 Yet, stick with us and you will see that those concepts are way easier than as they sound.
 ## Level 2 - The Electron

 ### Lecture
+In this lecture, we will dive into the world of the electrons.
+We will learn about the coulomb force, and how elements are categorized through the periodic table.
+We will look at the Bohr-Rutherford atom model, and we will learn about what Ions are.
+Although those things don't really sound like they belong in an electronics course, you will understand why we have to learn about them at the subsequent level.
 #### The Atom
-Our world, everything you see, consists of extremely tiny building blocks - the so called Atoms.
+Our world, everything you see, consists of extremely tiny building blocks - the so-called Atoms.
 Their name comes from the ancient Greek word Atomos, which stands for "uncuttable".
-Previously, they were thought to be undividable, but science has found out that they, in fact, consist of even smaller units.
+Previously, they were thought to be undividable, but science has found out that they consist of even smaller units.

 These units are called - protons, neutrons, and electrons.
 The protons are charged positively, the neutrons are neutral, and the electrons are charged negatively.

 An atom can be divided into a core and a shell.
-The core or nucleus consists of the neutrons and protons and makes up more than 99% of the weight.
-The shell on the other hand consists of the electrons, and makes up the majority of the volume.
+The core or nucleus consists of neutrons and protons and makes up more than 99% of the weight.
+The shell, on the other hand, consists of electrons and makes up the majority of the volume.
 As the neutrons aren't charged and the protons are charged positively, the net charge of the core is positive.

-You might know that similar charges repel each other, while opposing charges attract each other.
+You might know that similar charges repel each other while opposing charges attract each other.
 This is why the electrons are attracted to the nucleus.
 The force that acts between them is called the coulomb force.

 #### The Coulomb Force

-This force is calculated after the this formula:
+This force is calculated after this formula:

-$F_C = \dfrac{1}{4*\pi*e_0}*\dfrac{q_1*q_2}{r^2}$
+$F_C = \dfrac{1}{4*\pi*ε_0}*\dfrac{q_1*q_2}{r^2}$

+$r$ ...
+Distance between q1 and q2

 As we can see, the force decreases with increased space between them.
 Further, it increases with the charge of the elements.
 The larger the charge, the larger the force, and the greater the distance, the lower the force.

-The factor in front, also features the vacuum permittivity constant that is given in farad per meter.
+The factor in front also features the vacuum permittivity constant that is given in farad per meter.
 $ε_0 = 8.85*10^{12} \dfrac{F}{m}$

-However, you might wonder why the protons inside the nucleus do not repel each other?
-This is because there's another force present the so called nuclear force.
+However, you might wonder why the protons inside the nucleus do not repel each other.
+This is because there's another force present the so-called nuclear force.
 This force is magnitudes higher than the electrostatic force, yet it only occurs at very small proximities like those found in the core.

 #### Periodic Table
 Each atom consists of at least one proton in the core.
 The number of protons in the core significantly changes the properties of the element.
-This is why humanity came up with a way of classifying those elements with the so called periodic table.
+This is why humanity came up with a way of classifying those elements with the so-called periodic table.
 An atom with one proton, for example, is referred to as hydrogen.
 An atom with two protons, on the other hand, is called helium.
-One with three protons, is lithium, and one with four is called beryllium.
+One with three protons is lithium, and one with four is called beryllium.
 The number you can see in the upper left of the periodic table elements is the atomic number, which is equivalent to the number of protons in the core.

 #### Bohr's Model
 There are different models with which the layout of the atom can be described.
 One of the first and simplest description is the one of Rutherford and Bohr.